The definition of the term “terrorism” is highly subjective depending on the political party or

 This is true - they'd prefer to refer to themselves as "freedom fighters" instead of "terrorists".
 But they do not object when media refers to their attacks as "terrorist attacks".
 In fact, they would happily accept this free publicity to further their agenda.
 However, that publicity will turn into negative publicity for them once the media adopts the term "cowardism".
 Which of these media headlines would ISIS prefer: "ISIS has claimed responsibility for yesterday's terrorist attack" or "ISIS has claimed responsibility for yesterday's cowardist attack"?

-Yes, the term "terrorism" has been used for decades to convey this event.
-But what we are proposing is a better term that objectively conveys the event - and clearly stigmatises the crime at the same time.
-The term also better conveys the public's disgust in the crime!
-It's a win-win situation.
+What we are proposing is a better term that objectively conveys the event - and clearly stigmatises the crime at the same time.
+The term also better conveys the public's disgust of the crime!
 More importantly, the label of "cowardism" will deter the crime, and enable us to passively combat terrorism!

 Not at all.
 Once the would-be attacker has been effectively deterred from carrying out cowardist attacks, there is a higher chance that this individual will seek other means of conflict resolution - this could be through legitimate political engagement, protests or other means of expressing dissent through non-violent means.
-Not only would such action enable the underlying cause to surface, it could generate far more sympathy to their cause than what terrorism could ever have achieved!
+Not only would such action put the spotlight on the underlying issues, it would also generate far more sympathy to their cause than what terrorism could ever have achieved!

 Power imbalances, socio-economic and political causes exists in every society.
 However, terrorism is not the answer in resolving any of those underlying causes.
 Hence the rejection of terrorism would inevitably lead to the opening up of other avenues for these individuals to express their discontent and plight.
 This will in turn lead to more stable societies that are able to better acknowledge and address these underlying causes.